wbu2/TypingSurfer/DEVELOPMENT.md

 I managed to draw obstacles in each lane but am unable to figure out how to randomize this process.
 I also managed to have collision working.
 * Need to randomize obstacles
 * Need to clean up code
-* Need to made game end menu
+* Need to make game end menu
 * Need to add buttons
 * Need to add scoring system